 In order to be considered for the program, a person must be 18 years of age, and successfully complete the pre-employment application process, which includes a formal written application, a test of reading rate and comprehension; safety and practical thinking questions; state and federal police clearances; a physical examination; and Tuberculosis testing.
-Until all these steps are completed and cleared, students will not be permitted to start their training in the CNA Training Program.
+Until all these steps are completed and cleared, students will not be permitted to start their training in the Nurse Aide Training Program.
 Completion of the program is not a guarantee of employment at Fair Acres.

 The program is approved by the Pennsylvania Department of Education and lasts 120 hours, or about 4 weeks.
 It includes classroom instruction, skills lab and clinical hours.
 Classes are held daily from 7am to 3pm, Monday through Friday.
 Daily attendance and punctuality is mandatory and any absence or lateness is reason for dismissal from the program.
 Once completed, a student may be offered employment at Fair Acres.